oroinc/documentation/user_guide/email_campaign.rst

   the list.
   More details about the marketing lists are available in the :ref:`Marketing Lists <user-guide-marketing-lists>` guide."
-  "**Schedule***","Defines if the mailing shall be activated manually (*Manual*) or scheduled for a specific date (*Deferred*).
+  "**Schedule***","Defines whether the mailing shall be activated manually (*Manual*) or scheduled for a specific date (*Deferred*).

-  If *Deferred* value is chosen, **Scheduled For** field will appear.
+  If *Deferred* is chosen, the **Scheduled For** field will appear.
 Choose the date and time of the mailing in the calendar.

   |email_campaign_schedule|"
-  "**Owner***","Limits the list of users that can manage the campaign to those, whose roles allow managing Email campaigns of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)."
+  "**Owner***","Limits the list of users that can manage the campaign to those, whose roles allow managing E-mail campaigns of the owner (e.g. the owner, members of the same business unit, system administrator, etc.)."

-Optional fields can be used to define such details as Campaign within which the mailing is done and the way to represent Sender Email and Name in the E-mails.
+Optional fields can be used to define such details as the campaign within which the mailing is done and the way to represent Sender Email and Name in the E-mails.

-Custom fields may be added, subject to specific business-needs.
+Custom fields may be added, subject to specific business needs.

 3. Define the mailing settings.